Madanpur Khadar Village

 Madanpur Khadar is an urban village in South East district of Delhi.
 It is located on Delhi-UP Border and is named after Thakur Madan Singh Chauhan.
-The term Khadar is attached to the village’s name because it is situated on the banks of Yamuna river.
+The term Khadar is attached to the village's name because it is situated on the banks of Yamuna river.
+"Khadar" means fertile, and true to its name, the village is indeed a very fertile region.
 It was declared as an urban village by the administrative authorities under Delhi Metropolitan Council in 1966.